-NY Shorts believes short-form cinema and its creators should have their own premier film festival in New York deserving similar recognition given to the feature film and its creators.
+New York Shorts believes short-form cinema and its filmmakers should have their own premier film festival in New York deserving similar recognition given to feature films.

 The heart of the festival is the quality and scope of extraordinary film programming to enthusiastic audiences in the vibrant filmmaking enclave of New York City.